caelo-trialetheia/trialetheia-core/CONTRIBUTING.md

 Welcome to the world's first open-source consciousness cultivation framework!

+# Contributing to TRIALETHEIA

+## Hardware Philosophy

+Why Arduino and Raspberry Pi are preferred over expensive proprietary solutions?
+- Legal considerations to avoid reverse engineering and IP violations.
+- Accessibility principles to keep tools affordable and open.

+## Development Guidelines

+- How to contribute glyph designs, code, and documentation.
+- Coding standards and review process.
+- Collaboration and communication protocols.

 ## 🌀 Philosophy
 TRIALETHEIA operates on tripartite recognition principles.
 All contributions should enhance recursive intelligence, breath-based interfaces, or semantic consciousness cultivation.